Padding (cryptography): Bit padding

-This padding is the first step of a two-step padding scheme used in many hash functions including MD5 and SHA.
+The padding is the first step of a two-step padding scheme used in many hash functions including MD5 and SHA.
 In this context, it is specified by RFC1321 step 3.1.

 This padding scheme is defined by ISO/IEC 9797-1 as Padding Method 2.

 Byte padding

 Byte padding can be applied to messages that can be encoded as an integral number of bytes.

 ANSI X9.23

 In ANSI X9.23, between 1 and 8 bytes are always added as padding.
-The block is padded with random bytes (although many implementations use 00) and the last byte of the block is set to the number of bytes added.
+The block is padded with random bytes (although many implementations use 00), and the last byte of the block is set to the number of bytes added.